byronwolfe.com

 Curriculum Vitae

-Here is an abbreviated C.V. in pdf and doc formats.
+Here is an abbreviated C.V. in pdf format.
 Please contact me if you need the full version or additional information.

 Biography

-I'm an internationally collected and exhibited photographer and artist and have three book publications - one solo, two collaborative.
-I've designed and published interactive media.
+I have six book publications - one solo, five collaborative.
+I've designed and published interactive media and e-books.
 For more information about these works, please follow the Overview link to the left.
 Much of my long-time collaborative work with Mark Klett can be seen on Klett&Wolfe.com and Thirdview.org.

 I have had numerous exhibitions and my work is held in many permanent collections including the San Francisco Museum of Modern Art, The Museum of Fine Arts in Houston, Texas, The Center for Creative Photography in Tucson, Arizona, and the Nelson-Atkins Museum in Kansas City, Missouri.
 I am a recipient of the Santa Fe Prize for Photography and a Guggenheim Fellow.